pzubar/yz-testing/README.md

 ## Notes
 - The framework includes a simulated async load (500ms delay) during initialization
 - Dependency injection is handled automatically during initialization

-# Simple demo app
-Visit the live demo: https://pzubar.github.io/yz-testing.
-See `/demo` React app for details.
-It uses React Suspend with "optimistic" UI banner to demonstrate the way to avoid the visible flicker while the framework is being loaded.